 Locking the Doors to Keep Data In

-The other challenge of traditional data security solutions is that it prevents the use of advances in technology.
+The other challenge of traditional security solutions is that it prevents the use of advances in technology.
 Conforming to the legacy security policies means all solutions must be on-premises to contain data within a secure boundary.
 This limits your organization to using owned hardware, placing hard limits on the ability to scale up data analysis.
 Also, as with most hardware, there is a limited lifespan, and eventually, it will have to be replaced.

 Using the cloud is also fraught with risks for organizations that have not had solid experience.
 As the cloud uses a shared security responsibility model, the customer is partially responsible for security configurations.
 Those who do not have the knowledge or a solution that does the heavy lifting for them can open the door to greater risk.
 Any failures in securing cloud endpoints can have catastrophic risks as it exists accessible on the web by its nature.